The Definitive Guide to Buying Leather Furniture

 So you're looking to invest in leather furniture.

 Maybe you love the look and feel of natural, full grain leather.
-Or maybe you're into the durability and cleanability of corrected grain.
+Or maybe you are into the durability and cleanability of genuine leather furniture.

 Then, you can figure out where your needs, budget, and taste intersect on the way to the right buying decision.